SimonasJurksa/ubuntu-jenkins-indicator/README.md

 # Ubuntu Jenkins Build Indicator
 Fetches JENKINS jobs via api and displays last build status next to its short title in UBUNTU indication toolbar next to clock.
 Refreshes it every 30 seconds.
+This indicator is different than others with possibility to select jobs that you need only.
+Instead of showing all of them.

 # Run using command line
 python jenkins-indicator.py